zm711/NeuralAnalysis/README.md

  ```

  ### Generating raw waveform data
  Raw waveform data as opposed to the templates from phy can be beneficial for assessing peak-trough duration, amplitude etc. We can load this data from the `.bin` file that had been generated for kilosort based on our post-curation neural data.
 Of note this is a slow, RAM hungry process that performs a memory map of the binary file.
 It may need to be done on a server or a high-RAM workstation.
+Since Kilosort is written in Matlab, the function also assumes that the `.bin` file was generated in Matlab, which will be Fortran ordered rather than the NumPy standard of `C`.
+So I load the structure in the `F`.
+If this seems to generate nonsense values it could be that your the file your using is `C` ordered. in `getWaveForms.py` I have commented out creating a `C`-ordered memory map so this can be generated to see if this is the issue.

  ```python
  myNeuron.get_waveforms()